 Our SEN solicitors have experience supporting individuals and families throughout the appeals process and have a proven track record handling:

 - Providing expert guidance throughout the process.

-- Ensuring correct and suitable provisions is stated in the EHCP for the child/young person in question by working closely with relevant experts such as psychologists or psychiatrists
+- Ensuring correct and suitable provisions are stated in the EHCP for the child/young person in question by working closely with relevant experts such as psychologists or psychiatrists

 How our team can help with all special educational needs issues

-We can also provide addition practical support through:
+We can also provide additional practical support through:

 - Challenging local authorities regarding payment for specialist residential school care

 - Providing instruction to independent and specialist barristers

 - Instructing experts

 - Providing specialist advice regarding negotiations and settlement